‘Justify your Trip’

 - any personal medication

 For current exchange rates please visit http://www.xe.com/.
 Unfortunately foreign currency is not accepted at the registration desk for late payments.
-If you wish to change money, there are Bureau de Change at both the OR Tambo International Airport (Johannesburg) and at Cape Town International Airport.
+If you wish to change money, there are Bureau de Change at both the King Shaka International Airport (Durban) and at OR Tambo International Airport (Johannesburg).